-Find the microlearning solution that is right for you.
+Find the microlearning solution right for you.

-Searching for the term in a collection of 60 databases of academic articles produced this graph showing a jump in articles in the previous two years, which is projected to more than double again by the time 2017 is over.
+Searching for the term in a collection of 60 databases of academic articles produced this graph showing a jump in reports in the previous two years, which is projected to more than double again by the time 2017 is over.
 So, it is not surprising to see a jump in the number of exhibitors offering microlearning solutions at DevLearn 2017 (October 25-27).

 Microlearning Delivery Platforms